wdi-atx-10/class/learning-objectives/week4.md

 ### REST API Design

 - Explain why we would develop an API on our own
-- Explain how Rails differentiates between request formats and serves the appropriate content format
 - Explain the importance of sending responses with appropriate status codes
 - Describe API versioning and why it's important
 - Use Postman and JSON to interact with a REST API

 ## Rest API Lab
-- What does REST stand for
 - Why can’t everything be a get request
 - Why even use restful methods??
 - Examples of rest APIS